 Nautilus Fitness is a brand under Nautilus, Inc., a corporation that also owns Bowflex and Schwinn.
 It is currently the second largest exercise equipment manufacturer in North America.
-The biggest is Icon Fitness, makes of NordicTrack, ProForm, Healthrider and other popular brands.
+The biggest is ICON Fitness, makers of NordicTrack, ProForm, Healthrider and other popular brands.

-The two treadmills we’ve tested performed flawlessly for their time.
+The treadmills we’ve tested performed very well.
 If you buy one of these machines, know that you get an excellent exercise experience, but no entertainment.

-Both models fold and are easy to store.
+All models fold and are easy to store.
 Both have a stylish design.
-The components are durable, so that those within 350 lbs weight can use them without problems.
+The components are durable, so that those within the 350 lbs weight max can use them without any problems.

 The exercise selection is varied enough to inspire you and follow a training program all the way.
 They include a BMI – Body Mass Index calculator which comes in handy for those who want to follow a strict weight loss program.

 If you are a taller person, you will not have problems.
-If you are an avid runner, you can train without worries.
-If you have a small amount of money, you have options starting with $1,000.
+If you are an avid runner, you can train comfortably.
+If you’re on a budget, all Nautilus treadmills are under $1,000.

 What you may not like is the warranty.
 There is a limited warranty for wear parts (90 days) and a short warranty for parts.
-From our point of view this is related to the fact that Nautilus does not focus on treadmills manufacturing anymore.
+From our point of view this is related to the fact that Nautilus does not focus on treadmill manufacturing anymore.

 Even if this brand was a hit a couple of years ago, it’s not anymore.
 Choose NordicTrack, ProForm or LifeSpan if you want to buy a home treadmill in this price category.